 Copies of this picture can be purchased from the Regimental Museum of the Royal Hampshire Regiment in Winchester; proceeds go to regimental funds.

-51st Foot: later the King’s Own Yorkshire Light Infantry and now the Light Infantry.
+51st Foot: later the King’s Own Yorkshire Light Infantry and now the Rifles.

 Royal Horse Guards: now the Blues and Royals*